 - Confinement — a vertical bucket elevator casing, housing or enclosed conveyor.

-- Suspension – dust particles concentrated in the air.
+- Suspension — combustible dust particles concentrated in the air.

-During a major dust explosion, there are two separate explosion phases – primary and secondary explosions.
-The initial (primary) explosion – the less powerful of the two – usually occurs within the confinement of the bucket elevator or conveyor when airborne dust comes in contact with a heat source and ignites.
-The situation quickly turns from bad to worse when the blast wave from the initial explosion dislodges fugitive dust, which accumulated due to poor housekeeping, into the air where it ignites causing one or more catastrophic secondary explosions.
+During a major dust explosion, there are two separate explosion phases — primary and secondary explosions.
+The initial (primary) explosion — typically the less powerful of the two — usually occurs within the confinement of the bucket elevator or conveyor when an airborne combustible dust mixture comes in contact with a heat source and ignites.
+The situation quickly turns from bad to worse when the blast wave from the initial explosion dislodges fugitive combustible grain dust, which accumulated due to inadequate housekeeping, into the air where it ignites causing one or more catastrophic secondary explosions.

-The development and implementation of a comprehensive dust and ignition control program is vital to preventing primary explosions and mitigating additional damage caused by fugitive dust build up.
+The development and implementation of a comprehensive combustible dust and ignition control program is vital to preventing primary explosions and mitigating additional damage caused by excessive fugitive combustible dust accumulations.

-Occupational Safety & Health Administration (OSHA) and National Fire Protection Association (NFPA) have strict standards on the control of dust and ignition sources to prevent explosions – and so do we.
-The following are some of their recommendations and those of Nationwide Agribusiness:
+Occupational Safety & Health Administration (OSHA) and National Fire Protection Association (NFPA) have strict standards on the management of fugitive combustible grain dust and ignition sources to prevent explosions — below are recommendations based on these industry standards.

-- Install and maintain motion and alignment monitoring devices to help detect slippages, misalignments or bearing failures.
+- Install and maintain motion and alignment monitoring devices to detect slippages, misalignments or bearing failures.
 Operators should be trained in the operation and workings of motion and alignment monitors/sensors, as well as familiar with required protocols in the event of an alarm.
-Monitors/sensors and alarms should be inspected and tested regularly by a qualified professional.
+Monitors/sensors and alarms should be inspected and tested regularly in accordance with the manufacturer’s guidelines.

 - Use appropriate electrical equipment and wiring methods.
-Use of inappropriate electrical equipment, faulty installations and lack of electrical maintenance are fire hazards and should be guarded against.
+Use of inappropriate electrical equipment, faulty installations and lack of electrical maintenance are fire ignition hazards and should be avoided.

 - De-energize or remove all machinery that presents an ignition source before using compressed air to clean.
 Regulations require the entire elevator to be de-energized before blowdown can occur.
-We take it a step further by not recommending the use of compressed air for cleaning.
+Nationwide recommends not applying compressed air for cleaning.
 Sweeping and vacuuming are safer alternatives.

 - Control open flames and sparks.
 Require the issuance of a hot work permit for all work involving electric or gas welding, cutting and brazing or similar flame or spark producing operations.